crowdin/crowdin-cli/README.md

 | `crowdin tm list`       | Show a list of translation memories    |
 | `crowdin tm upload`     | Upload translation memory from a file <br>(in TMX, CSV, or XLS/XLSX file format) <br>either to the specified translation memory or to a new one |
 | `crowdin tm download`   | Download translation memory to a file <br>(in TMX, CSV, or XLS/XLSX file format) <br>from the specified translation memory |

+## Advanced features

+Visit the [Crowdin CLI Wiki](https://github.com/crowdin/crowdin-cli/wiki) to read more about CLI advanced features (like pseudo-localization, translations downloading to the specified file, etc.)

 ## Seeking Assistance